Constantinople: Rise and Fall (A Brief History)

 ideal reconstruction of constantinople

-Constantinople and its sea walls, with the Hippodrome, Great Palace, and Hagia Sophia in the distance, ca. 10th century, by Antoine Helbert
+Constantinople and its sea walls, with the Hippodrome, Great Palace, and Hagia Sophia in the distance, c.
+10th century, by Antoine Helbert

-At the moment of its dedication, Constantinople was a huge construction site.
+At the moment of its dedication, the Byzantine capital was a huge construction site.
 The center of the old Byzantion became the city’s main square – Augustaeum.
 Next to it was the Great Palace, the sprawling palatial complex and the seat of Roman (or Byzantine) emperors.
 Another important structure was the Hippodrome, a giant arena for chariot races, the Roman favorite pastime.
-The grand avenue, lined with the colonnades – the Mese – intersected the city, leading to the Forum of Constantine, and several more fora, until reaching the city’s boundary, the Constantinian wall.
+The grand avenue, lined with the colonnades – the Mese – intersected the city, leading to the Forum of Constantine and several more fora, until reaching the city’s boundary, the Constantinian wall.

-Later, after the construction of the massive Theodosian walls in the fifth century, the Mese was extended to the new Golden Gate, the majestic entrance to Constantinople.
+Later, after the construction of the massive Theodosian walls in the 5th century, the Mese was extended to the new Golden Gate, the majestic entrance to Constantinople.

 Constantinople Was the Center of Christianity